#Confidants #Constituents #Comrades

 Cover your mouths.
 Stand 6 feet apart.
 Die alone in a room with no loved one.

 One heart wrenching thing I have noticed is how this has changed families and friends.
-Not only that, but I have watched people lose those they love over this whole nightmare and not due to the virus.
+Not only that, but I have watched people lose those their love over this whole nightmare and not due to the virus.
 When you don’t agree with someone politically or religiously, or think they are ignorant and it’s due to their age, education, or lack of and both parties are voicing their stance loudly, you have the perfect formula or recipe for social distancing of the WORST kind.
 And if you are grieved over it, think about how the Creator of life feels about it?

 What happens when a person votes for Trump and their family hates him or what he stands for, or a person votes for Biden and their family hates what he stands for?
+Or perhaps you stopped voting.
+Any voicing of opinion concerning leaders will make you wish you had worn a mask and not spoke.

-Suddenly folks who haven’t spoken for years are best buddies because they share the same viewpoint.
+But then suddenly folks who haven’t spoken for years are best buddies because they share the same viewpoint.
 Others never speak again, and if they do, they make sure not to discuss the issues.
 It reminds me of two enemies who became friends in one day.

 “And Herod with his soldiers treated him with contempt and mocked him.
 Then, arraying him in splendid clothing, he sent him back to Pilate.
 And Herod and Pilate were made friends, that same day: for before they were enemies one to another.
 Luke 23:11-12.